Best Boot Knife Reviews in 2024: Top 5 Models

 Legality

-In some countries, double-edged boot knives fall into the category of daggers, so carrying them with you is illegal.
-You should check the local laws for legal size limits so you don’t fall into problems later.
+In some countries, double-edged knives fall into the category of daggers.
+Carrying them with you is illegal.
+You should check the local laws for legal size limits.
+So you don’t fall into problems later.

 Weight